seanohollaren/async-ready/README.md

 const asyncReady = require('async-ready');

-// register this async dependency as not yet ready asyncReady.registerDependency( new Promise( (resolve) => {
+// register this async dependency as not yet ready (as soon as it's loaded into memory) asyncReady.registerDependency( new Promise( (resolve) => {

       // perform long-running operation
       thisTakesSomeTime()

-        // resolve the promise to alert anyone listening that dependencies are ready .then( () => resolve() );
+        // resolve the promise to alert anyone listening that this dependency is ready .then( () => resolve() );

     }));